datacarpentry/python-ecology-lesson/_episodes/04-merging-data.md

 ```

 ### Row Index Values and Concat
-Have a look at the `vertical_stack` dataframe?
+Have a look at the `vertical_stack` dataframe.
 Notice anything unusual?
 The row indexes for the two data frames `survey_sub` and `survey_sub_last10`
 have been repeated.
 We can reindex the new dataframe using the `reset_index()` method.